-- (a) male or staminate flower: Only androecium is present. - (b) female or pistillate flower: Only gynoecium is present - (c) Monoecious: Flowers unisexual and the male and the female flowers are present in the same plant. (e.g.) Cocos nucifera - (d) Dioecious Flowers unisexual and the male and the female flowers are present in two different plants (e.g.) Caricla papaya, Borassus flabellifer. - (e) Polygamous: Bisexual and unisexual flowers are present in the same plant (e.g.) Mangifera indica
+- (a) male or staminate flower: Only androecium is present. - (b) female or pistillate flower: Only gynoecium is present - (c) Monoecious: Flowers unisexual and the male and the female flowers are present in the same plant. (e.g.) Cocos nucifera - (d) Dioecious Flowers unisexual and the male and the fémale flowers are present in two different plants (e.g.) Caricka papaya, Borassus flabellifer. - (e) Polygamous: Bisexual and unisexual flowers are present in the same plant (e.g.) Mangifera indica l.
+Acyclic: The floral parts are spirally arranged on anclongated thalamus. (e.g.) Magnolia

-V. Symmetry of the Flower (A) In arrangement
+W. - Symmetry of the Flower (A) In arrangement